 But, using a smart workaround that’s easy to do, it’s possible to add almost any track – from Apple Music, Spotify, YouTube, or anywhere else – for free.

-(Please note that this workaround is best suited to personal projects.
-Sharing it online may result in the audio being flagged for copyright infringement.)
+(Please note that this workaround is best suited to personal projects for private viewing.
+Sharing it publicly online may result in the audio being flagged for copyright infringement.)

 First, make sure you have iMovie downloaded and installed on your device.
 It also helps to have a project up and running.
 You can set up a new project by launching the app and tapping Create Project, before adding clips or images from the Photos library.